Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 These letters apply when a valid will exists but the named executor cannot or will not serve, and no successor executor is named or able to act.
 The court appoints an administrator who is bound to carry out the will’s terms.

-The administrator with will annexed follows the will’s distribution instructions rather than intestacy law, but derives authority from the court rather than from the will itself.
+The administrator follows the will’s distribution instructions rather than intestacy law.
+Authority comes from the court, not from the will itself.
 This preserves the decedent’s distribution intentions even when the original executor is unavailable.

 How the California Probate Court Oversees These Letters